Clovis is an online writer who enjoys sharing information with readers.

 My Experience With the First Pack of Tarina Fe 1/20

-I'll be honest; the first three weeks of adjusting to the pill was unpleasant, and I experienced all the side effects.
-Keep in mind, everyone is different, and you may not have the same issues I had.
+I'll be honest; the first three weeks of adjusting to the pill were unpleasant, and I experienced all the side effects.
+Keep in mind that everyone is different, and you may not have the same issues I had.

 - Migraines are common when starting new birth control, and I am no exception.
 The headaches were worse in the second week, then slowly started to disappear after week three.

-- Increased appetite and weight gain has been the worst.
-While the migraines and irregular bleeding have gone way, I struggled to control my appetite and stay between 10-15 pounds over my regular weight.
+- Increased appetite and weight gain have been the worst.
+While the migraines and irregular bleeding have gone away, I struggled to control my appetite and stay between 10-15 pounds over my regular weight.

 By the end of pack number three, I was feeling much better.
 My doctor said that I could skip the placebo and start another pack, so I did.
 I do not get a monthly cycle, but I do have some light spotting around the time I am due to menstruate.
 I can definitely say it feels great to not have a period to deal with.
 There is no cramping or discomfort.
 The best part?
 My skin!

 The reason I began taking the birth control pill is that I have struggled with cystic acne and very painful cramping.
 By the end of the third pack, my skin was crystal clear!
 I rarely break out now, and when I do it's very minimal.

 The downside is that I am still having a hard time getting the weight off.
 While it is starting to go back into the lower numbers, I am heavier than I would like to be.
 Water retention is likely when taking the pill, so some of what you gain is just water weight; don't stress too much over it.
 Your appetite may increase, and the extra fluid may help to control it.